British & World Literature

 Thomas Purifoy is a producer, writer, and director with Compass Cinema & Compass Classroom.
 He has been the director of a classical school in France where he taught 20th Century History, English Literature, Film History, Old Testament, and Philosophy.
 Thomas has also served as an officer in the U.S. Navy and is a graduate of Vanderbilt University.
 He is married and has three daughters.

-License: This product is licensed for use by one family.
-For group, co-op, or school use, each family will need to purchase a copy or purchase licenses for each student.
+License: This product is licensed for use by one student.
+For family, group, co-op, or school use, each student will need his or her own license.
 For more information, visit our group license page.

 Additional information